- The benefits of cannabis for sleep could make it the perfect alternative for you to Big Pharma drugs.

 An All-Natural Alternative to Sleep Aids

 Pharmaceutical sleep aids have some pretty crummy side effects.
-In fact, 75% of adults who take these kinds of meds want to reduce their use of Big Pharma sleep drugs.
+So it’s no surprise that 75% of adults who take these kinds of meds want to reduce their use of Big Pharma sleep drugs.
 Many consumers, including us, find that using cannabis for sleep can be a fantastic alternative.
 Cannabis has a sedative effect that can maximize relaxation and help us drift easily off to dreamland.
 It also can help with staying asleep throughout the night.
 But, maybe most importantly, the majority of people who consume cannabis for sleep report that it helps them get some zzz’s without leaving them hazy in the morning.

 A Quick Recap of Our Sleep Cycles